 The OSC maintains an investment policy where reserve funds are restricted to direct and guaranteed obligations of the Government of Canada and its provinces, and to instruments issued by Canadian Schedule I financial institutions to protect the principal.
-The OSC has a \$52.0 million credit facility with a Schedule I financial institution to provide additional support for short-term cash deficiencies.
-The Minister of Finance approved the renewal of the credit facility as of July 1, 2020 for two years expiring on June 30, 2022.
-On April 14, 2022 the Minister of Finance has subsequently approved a renewal of the credit facility for another two years expiring June 30, 2024.
+The OSC has a

+\$52.0 million credit facility with a Schedule I financial institution to provide additional support for short-term cash deficiencies.
+The Minister of Finance approved the renewal of the credit facility as of July 1, 2022 for two years expiring on June 30, 2024.